 Application Suggestions (See Essential Oil Usage for more information and a dilution chart.)

 Internal: Suitable to add to dry tea and/or baked goods such as cookies and scones.
-One drop may be added to a teaspoon of honey before mixing with hot tea, which may help the essential oils to disperse better.
+One drop may be added to a teaspoon of honey and/or full-fat cream before mixing with hot tea, which should help the essential oils to disperse better.